ferakp/web-components/cs-navbar/README.txt

 HOW TO USE THE WEB COMPONENT?

 <cs-navbar> component consist of three containers, one for main icon (left corner), one for navigation links (middle)
 and one for other icons (right corner).
-If you are using icon containers, please make sure you have font awesome library loaded.
+If you are using icon containers, please make sure you have Font Awesome library loaded.

 1. Download the web component's .js file and add it to the HTML document.